birjj/csgo-vscripts/vip/README.md

 - Quickswitch may drop pistol on certain ocasions _This is caused by the delay between server and client.
 If client switches to another weapon before it receives the `drop` command from the server, then said weapon will be dropped instead.
 Not much we can do._

-- 200HP on VIP seems a bit too imbalanced, needs to be lowered to about 150HP;

 - Triggers need to be disabled after VIP escapes.

 - VIP sound sometimes plays in a position that it shouldn't.